Finding my Place in the Freelancing World

 Time to read: 2 minutes

 Reality has finally hit.
-I have updated my LinkedIn profile with my new job title so it must be true: I am a PR And Digital Marketing Freelancer.
+I have updated my LinkedIn profile with my new job title, so it must be true: I am a PR and Digital Marketing Freelancer.

-It’s really thanks to Sam.
+It’s thanks to Sam

-The “plunge” came with an important life lesson.
 As I started reconnecting and talking to previous colleagues, they all agreed it was a great career move for me, some even wondered why I hadn’t done this sooner.
 It surprised me.
 They knew more about me, about my skills and talent than I did.
 At the end it was their support and comments that gave me that final push and made me realise it was indeed a career change, it wasn’t something temporary, something I could do in my spare time or just as I was looking for something else.
 It was my new job title.

 To answer my initial question on why I wouldn’t change being a freelancer this is because it lets me use all the communications skills I have learned through the years and apply them for a variety of clients that an agency wouldn’t even have on their books.
 I also feel it has elevated me professionally and it is giving me so much satisfaction, both professionally and personally.
 Because the relationships I establish with my clients seem to be more on a par, the recognition I receive for my work feels more personal and genuine.